-The small nuclear recoil energies require detectors with energy thresholds as low as possible.
-For this reason, cryogenic detectors~\cite{cresst, edelwiss_III, gram_scale, ricochet, cdms_resolution} are adopted as phonon sensors coupled to target crystals, while energy thresholds of the order of 1-10~eV have already been achieved~\cite{sub_ev, gram_scale, cdms_resolution}.
-At the same time, the development of mass-scalable instruments is essential for achieving detectors with improved sensitivity to increasingly smaller dark-matter interaction cross sections, assuming a Weakly Interacting Massive Particle (WIMP) model~\cite{dm_review}.
-Experiments with target mass of tens of grams have been built~\cite{cresst, gram_scale, edelweiss_gram}, but scaling-up to the kilogram still remains an experimental challenge.
+Small nuclear recoil energies require detectors with energy thresholds as low as possible.
+For this reason, cryogenic detectors~\cite{cresst, edelwiss_III, gram_scale, ricochet, cdms_resolution} are adopted as phonon sensors coupled to target crystals, achieving energy thresholds of the order of 1-10~eV~\cite{sub_ev, gram_scale, cdms_resolution}.
+At the same time, the development of mass-scalable instruments is essential for achieving improved sensitivity to increasingly smaller dark-matter interaction cross sections, assuming a Weakly Interacting Massive Particle (WIMP) model~\cite{dm_review}.
+Low threshold experiments with target mass of tens of grams have been built~\cite{cresst, gram_scale, edelweiss_gram, cdms_resolution}, but scaling-up to the kilogram still remains an experimental challenge.

 The BULLKID project developed a particle detector designed for tackling the mass scaling problem~\cite{bullkid_generico}.
-It consists of a monolithic array of 60 silicon dices, each one with mass of 0.34\,g and volume $5.4\times5.4\times5\,\mathrm{mm^3}$, carved from a wafer with a diameter of 7.6\,cm and 5\,mm thickness.
-The dices are sensed with 60 KIDs acting as phonon-mediated particle detectors.
-The best energy resolution achieved amounts to 27\,eV --- which led to set an analysis threshold of around 160\,eV~\cite{bullkid_fondo} --- which is still far from the current state of art of the other cryogenic detectors.
-For this reason, it is important to develop new sensors aimed at lowering the energy threshold, to the greatest extent possible.
+It consists of a monolithic array of 60 silicon dice, each one with mass of 0.34\,g and volume $5.4\times5.4\times5\,\mathrm{mm^3}$, carved from a wafer with a diameter of 7.6\,cm and 5\,mm thickness.
+The dice are sensed with 60 KIDs acting as phonon-mediated particle detectors.
+The best energy resolution achieved amounts to 27\,eV corresponding to an energy threshold of 160\,eV~\cite{bullkid_fondo}, still far from the current state of art of other cryogenic detectors.
+For this reason, it is important to develop new sensors with lower energy threshold.
 In this letter, we investigate a KID design aimed at achieving this goal.